Pluggers by Rick McKee for December 19, 2022

 8. Tom ter

-pathamil almost 2 years ago
+pathamil about 2 years ago

 You should iron your wrapping paper from the back side so the ink doesn’t transfer to your iron…